Making soap from scratch is fun and amazing but there is also a serious side to it.

 Do not wash your soap mix directly down the drain when cleaning up.
 Instead, allow the mix to harden and scrape remnants into a bag that can be put in the rubbish once tied.
 Washing it down the drain risks clogging your sink and is bad for the waterways.

-Do not use your dishwasher for cleaning soap related equipment.
+Do not use your dishwasher for cleaning soap making related equipment.
 Do not use soap equipment for food.

 Always mix your lye water outside, or in a well-ventilated area, to avoid inhaling the fumes.

 Wear gloves and long sleeves.
 If lye water or raw soap gets directly on your skin, wash the area immediately with cold water for fifteen minutes.
-You can also neutralise with water and vinegar.
+You can also attempt to neutralise with water and vinegar.
 The lye water will immediately cause a corrosive action to your skin leaving redness and scarring.

 Wear safety googles that protect the eyes from all angles.
 Normal glasses are not enough.
-You can get safety goggles that fit over glasses.
+You can get safety goggles that fit over prescription glasses.
 If you forget to wear goggles and splash lye water in your eyes, clean them with running water and go to your nearest ER.
 Do not rub.

 Do not use aluminium vessels in soap making.
 Lye and raw soap also should not come into contact with teflon, copper, iron and tin, because alkalis will destroying or melt them.
 Tempered glass can be used to pour your combined oils and lye water at trace, but not for lye water on its own.
 Also do not use plastics like PET, PC, nylon, PS#6 or ABS when working with lye solution or raw soap batter.
 To read more about this please visit our blog here.